gelutz/jstack-course/contact-app/README.md

 ## Description 📝

 Simple CRUD App that allows you to list, create, edit and delete contacts.
 Created during the JStack course in order to learn more about React and Styled Components.
+The app is separated into two services, a backend and a frontend.
+The backend is a simple express server that connects to a postgres database, and the frontend is a basic React App that covers the basics of React.
+Both services are deployed separately on Vercel, and can be run locally with the docker-compose file found in the `contacts-app` folder.
+Both node services are configured as multi-stage builds (located at the corresponding folder) to reduce the size of the final image.

 <div align="center">
   <h3> Tech stack 🛠️ </h3>